FAQ for AOs - CHEOPS Guest Observers Programme

-Below is a collection of Frequently Asked Questions (FAQs), with answers, relating to the preparation and submission of proposals for CHEOPS AO-3.
-The page will be updated to include quesions that come up in the run up to the Call and during the period that the Call is open.
+Below is a collection of Frequently Asked Questions (FAQ), with answers, relating to the preparation and submission of proposals for the CHEOPS Guest Observer (GO) Programmes' Anouncements of Opportunity (AOs).
+The page will be continuosly updated thorughout current and future AO Calls.

-Please send an email to email@example.com with any questions that you have.
+Please send an email to cheops-support [at] cosmos.esa.int with any questions.
 Note that it may take a few days for questions and answers to be posted on this webpage.

-You will need to register for the Guest Observrs Programme in order to submit proposals as well as to download the scheduling feasibility checker required to make a detailed assessment of the visibility of your targets with CHEOPS.
-Instructions on how to register can be found at https://www.cosmos.esa.int/web/cheops-guest-observers-programme/register
+You will need to register for the Guest Observers Programme to (a) download the scheduling feasibility checker and (b) submit your GO proposals.
+The latter is required to make a detailed assessment of the visibility of your targets with CHEOPS.
+Instructions on how to register can be found here.

-Q2 which targets (lines of sight) are already reserved and thus blocked?
+Q2) which targets (i.e., lines of sight) are already reserved and Not accessible for the GO Programme?

-There are two ways in which you can find out which targets, or more precisely which lines of sight, are already reserved or blocked, and thus may not be included in observing proposals:
+There are two ways in which you can find out which targets (i.e, lines of sight) are already reserved, and thus may not be included in GO observing proposals:

-- target by target, one-by-one, using the so-called reserved target list checker tool which is available at: https://cheops.unige.ch/pht2/search-reserved-targets/ Thia provides access to the most up-to-date version of the target list.
+- Target by target, one-by-one, using the so-called reserved target list checker tool which is available here.
+This provides access to the most up-to-date version of the target list.